permezel/zwi/README.md

 # User Feedback

 ## Issues

-The OSX version of `python3` does not seem to have `tkinter` support.
-I found that installing from [python.org](https://python.org/) fixed things, although I do not fully understand how or why on my particular system(s).

 If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/permezel/zwi/issues).